FMRIB-Software-Library/support/README.md

 Please use the information below to help you when submitting questions or software bugs.

-## About the Maintainers

-This issue-only-repository is maintained by the [Analysis Group](https://www.win.ox.ac.uk/research/analysis-research), which is part of the [Wellcome Centre for Integrative Neuroimaging](https://www.win.ox.ac.uk/) at the University of Oxford (where FSL is developed).
-Many past and present FSL software developers, and neuroimaging experts monitor this support repository.
-It's likely that a question you ask will be answered by the creator of an analysis program, or a person now maintaining it.

 ## Using Issues

 Questions, comments, and bug reports all show up as issues within this Github repository.
 There are several templates you can choose from when creating a new issue.